Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

-ADT provides home security and alarm systems to help ensure your home, family and belongings are protected from intruders and environmental disasters with features like entry sensors, motion detection smoke alarms and leak detectors.
-The ADT customer monitoring centers deliver 24/7 security monitoring 365 days a year and are always on call to assist in emergencies.
-DIY and professionally installed systems available with state-of-the-art equipment for intrusion detection, video monitoring and smart home automation.
+ADT provides home security and alarm systems with features like entry sensors, motion detection, smoke alarms and leak detectors to help ensure your home, family and belongings are protected from intruders and environmental disasters.
+The company offers professionally installed systems available with top-of-the-line equipment for intrusion detection, video monitoring and smart-home automation.

 - Variety of products

 - Reliable service

 ADT offers customized alarm and security systems with smart-home automation features and 24/7 monitoring.
 With ADT Pulse, the system can be connected to Amazon Alexa and your smart-home devices.

 Top ADT Reviews

 ADT's customer service is great.
 My understanding of what I was getting was awesome.
 I like the security of knowing my house and personal belongings are protected.
 Also, the addit...Read full review

 … Having the system makes me feel more secure in my own home because you don't know what's going to happen.
 I like it good and I'm happy with ADT.
 The cameras were not in the pack...Read full review